sortiz4/reviso/README.md

 2. Changes can be applied with the `Rename` button.
 This action cannot be undone.

 ## Common cases
-This section allows you to rename files based on common cases.
+This section covers the ability to rename files based on common cases.

 ### Cases
 1. `Lower Case` decapitalizes every character.